tingtingliangvs/tingtingliang.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://scholar.google.com/citations?user=sEWK8i4AAAAJ&hl=zh-CN'>[Google Scholar]</a>. <a href='https://github.com/tingtingliangvs'>[GitHub]</a>.  <a href='https://tingtingliang.github.io/assets/pdf/ttliang_cv.pdf'>[CV]</a>.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  address: >
+  # address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #   <p>tingtingliang AT pku.edu.cn</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a Ph.D. student at <a href='https://english.pku.edu.cn/' >Peking University</a> , advised by <a href='https://www.icst.pku.edu.cn/english/people/tt/1297391.htm' >Prof. Zhi Tang</a> and <a href='https://www.icst.pku.edu.cn/xztd/1298696.htm' >Prof. Yongtao Wang</a>.  <mark>I plan to finish my PhD in july 2023 and am looking for postdoc positions!<mark>

+**Research**: I am excited about developing deep models with hand-designed and automated search methods to solve computer vision challenges.
+Currently, my research focuses on learning 2D and 3D representations of objects and scenes towards improving accuracy and robustness of perception tasks in complex environments.
+Outside my research, I love drawing, swimming, and reading literature.

+**Bio**: Tingting received the B.E. degree from the School of Computer Science, Beijing University of Posts and Telecommunications, China, in 2018.
+She is currently working toward a Ph.D. degree with the Wangxuan Institute of Computer Technology, Peking University, China.